jmscslgroup/ROSBagReader/README.md

 # ROSBagReader
-__A MATLAB Class to facilitate reading of rosbag file based on semantic datatypes.__
+__A MATLAB Class to facilitate the reading of rosbag file based on semantic datatypes.__

 __`ROSBagReader`__ is a wrapper class written in MATLAB that provides an easy to use interface for reading [bag files](http://wiki.ros.org/Bags) recorded by `rosbag record` command.
 This wrapper class uses MATLAB's API `rosbag()` internally to perform all operations.
-One of the interesting feature about using __`ROSBagReader`__ is that a user doesn't need to supply [rostopic name](http://wiki.ros.org/rostopic) to extract relevant data.
+One of the interesting features about using __`ROSBagReader`__ is that a user doesn't need to supply [rostopic name](http://wiki.ros.org/rostopic) to extract relevant data.
 One can extract data based on the type of data the user is seeking.

 ## Usage principle
 The philosophy behind developing this project is to make everything as simple and less confusing as possible.
 As a result, there are not too many options or freedom of usage being provided by __`ROSBagReader`__ class.
-If you really need wide variety of options, users can directly use Robotics System Toolbox APIs provided by MATLAB.
+If you need a wide variety of options, users can directly use Robotics System Toolbox APIs provided by MATLAB.
 However, if you are looking for simplicity, __`ROSBagReader`__ is an elegant choice.

-An object/instance of __`ROSBagReader`__ class takes absolute path of the bag file as an argument and provides several member functions to extract data of choice.
+An object/instance of __`ROSBagReader`__ class takes the absolute path of the bag file as an argument and provides several member functions to extract data of choice.
 Data are extracted in a subfolder with the same name as of the provided bag file in the directory where bag file is located.
 Further, data are extracted in two formats: csv and mat file.
-To further process the data in MATLAB, mat file is a recommended choice but csv file format is a good start for ameteurs or working with other languages such as python or C++.
-However, image data are exception.
+To further process the data in MATLAB, mat file is a recommended choice but CSV file format is a good start for amateurs or working with other languages such as Python or C++.
+However, image data are an exception.
 Image frames are extracted as png files in a subsubfolder of the subfolder with the same name as the topic name.
 Image's timestamp is used as the file name for image frames.

 ## System Requirements and Dependencies
-- A basic knowledge of Object-Oriented Program (OOP) is recommended but not required.
-Usages are really simple but knowledge of
-OOP can boost the understanding of the core principle behind this package.
+- Basic knowledge of Object-Oriented Program (OOP) is recommended but not required.
+Usages are simple but knowledge of OOP can boost the understanding of the core principle behind this package.
 - Operating System: Windows 8 or higher, Ubuntu 16.04 LTS or higher, Mac (not tested on Mac)
 - MATLAB 2018a or higher (MATLAB 2019a or higher recommended)